 Some of the UK’s credit card providers have decided to block purchases of Bitcoin with credit cards.
 Lloyds has announced that it will not allow its customers to purchase Bitcoin using their credit card.

-This applies to Lloyds own credit cards, plus their other companies which include Halifax, the Bank of Scotland and MBNA.
+This policy applies to Lloyds’ own credit cards, as well as those issued by their other companies, which include Halifax, the Bank of Scotland, and MBNA.

 Source The Guardian